-As of July 1, 2018, 84% of all CASAT program beds were filled with participants.
-Albion was operating at 63% capacity, Marcy was at 78% capacity, while Hale Creek was at 91% capacity (see Table 1.2).
+• As of July 1, 2020, 81% of all CASAT program beds were filled with participants.
+Albion was operating at 62% capacity, Marcy was at 70% capacity, while Hale Creek was at 85% capacity (see Table 1.2).

-Recent declines in the number of offenders eligible for the CASAT program were a consequence of the sweeping Drug Law Reform Act of 2009.
+Recent declines in the number of incarcerated individuals eligible for the CASAT program were a consequence of the sweeping Drug Law Reform Act of 2009.
 Elements of this law encouraged the expansion of Drug Courts and community-based substance abuse treatment in order to divert drug offenders from NYSDOCCS incarceration.
-Since the Sentencing Reform Act (SRA) of 1995, approximately 70% to 80% of CASAT participants have been drug offenders; therefore, any decrease in drug offender commitments to NYSDOCCS would reasonably be expected to impact the availability of offenders for the program.
-The number of drug offenders committed to DOCCS in 2018 (2,884) was the lowest recorded since the CASAT program started in 1990 and the lowest since 1985.
-This was a 10% (-295) decrease from 2017 (see Appendix B).
+Since the Sentencing Reform Act (SRA) of 1995, approximately 70% to 80% of CASAT participants have been drug offenders; therefore, any decrease in drug offender commitments to NYSDOCCS would reasonably be expected to impact the availability of potential participants for the program.
+The number of drug offenders committed to DOCCS in 2020 (872) was the lowest recorded since the CASAT program started in 1990 and the lowest since 1978.
+This was a 65% (-1,648) decrease from 2019 and is attributed to similar decrease in new commitments in 2020 due, in part, to pandemic-related court processes and alternative sentencing (see Appendix B).